mxro/maxrohde-web/content/posts/2010/2010-04-10-software-pdf-split-and-merge/index.md

 ---
+blog: maxrohde.com
+categories:
+- contemplations
+date: "2010-04-10"
 title: 'Software: PDF Split and Merge'
-date: '2010-04-10'
-categories:
-  - 'contemplations'
 ---

 PDF Split and Merge is an utility for OS X, which allows to split and merge pdf files.
 The interface is not overly pretty but functional.